datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ### Requests per Second

-RPS is the **maximum usage** in the cluster between Rate Limited Traffic and Authenticated Traffic.
+(Request per second) RPS is the **maximum usage** in the cluster between Rate Limited Traffic and Authenticated Traffic.
 With multiple clusters, RPS is the **sum** of the maximum usage of each cluster.

 RPS is calculated from a database snapshot sent by Edge Stack every 30 seconds.